 cafe counter with Zettle POS

-Zettle EPOS fits in neatly in a modern coffee shop.
+PayPal EPOS fits in neatly in a modern coffee shop, here pictured with an old Zettle Reader.

-The app is called Zettle Go POS, and it comes with a product library that you can add food items to along with variants and images.
+The POS app comes with a product library that you can add food items to along with variants and images.
 You can create user PINs for different staff and add tips at checkout.
-There are no formal end-of-day reports, but you can view sales reports any time from the till and web portal.
+There are no formal end-of-day reports, but you can view sales any time from the till and web portal.

-“I think Zettle Go is really quite a basic app, so it isn’t suitable for anything more complicated than a single checkout with no need to connect with a kitchen.
+“I think PayPal Point of Sale is really quite a basic app, so it isn’t suitable for anything more complicated than a single checkout without kitchen printers connected.
 This works for some cafés, though.”

-For accounting, Zettle integrates with Xero and QuickBooks.
+For accounting, PayPal integrates with Xero and QuickBooks.

 Customer support is included and can be reached by phone, email and web chat on working days between 9am-5pm only, not weekends or evenings.

-As for card machines, only Zettle Reader works with the system.
-This is a cheap card reader for £29 + VAT.
-If you need a standalone, mobile terminal, Zettle Terminal comes with the Go POS app built in, which would suit table-service or pop-up cafés especially.
+If you need a standalone, mobile terminal, PayPal Terminal comes with the POS app built in, which would suit table service or pop-up cafés especially.

 Can you try before committing?
-You can sign up on Zettle’s website and download the app for free.
+You can sign up on PayPal’s website and download the app for free.